 Then there’s money.
 Living nearby grandparents also helps with the cost of raising kids.
 According to an AARP survey, more than 50 percent of millennial parents say they rely on their own parents for a minimum of an hour of babysitting help each week.
 These parents estimate that this support saves them an average of $300 a week.
 Most grandparents, per the survey, are happy to lend a hand: Forty percent of grandparents reported that they offered without being asked.

 In general, when grandparents help out with daycare responsibilities, parents save.
 According to Child Care Aware’s Parents and the High Cost of Child Care 2017 report, the average American family pays $11,053 a year to keep an infant in a daycare center.
 That number drops to $8,909 for toddlers and $8,670 for preschoolers but still averages $9,544 a year across the board.
 Naturally, every family is different and, as such, it’s impossible to calculate every savings scenario.
-But when Fatherly crunched the numbers using the 2017 data, parents, on average, saved $3,225 on babysitting when they watch the kids for a weekly date night and $4,388 when they watch kids during the day to offset the cost of daycare.
+But when Fatherly crunched the numbers using the 2017 data, parents, on average, saved $3,225 on babysitting when grandparents watch the kids for a weekly date night and $4,388 when they watch kids during the day to offset the cost of daycare.
 That meant a potential savings of at least $7,613 over the course of a year, or $38,065 over the five years until your kids enter kindergarten.

-The Cost of Grandparents’ Help
+The Downsides of Grandma and Grandpa’s Help

 Kids assume whatever environment in which they grow up is normal, so it’s great for them to see respectful and positive interaction between their parents and grandparents, says Princeton, New Jersey–based psychologist Eileen Kennedy-Moore, Ph.D., author of Kid Confidence: Help Your Child Make Friends, Build Resilience, and Develop Self-Esteem.
 Of course, not all grandparents are doting, responsible, and do everything right.
 In some cases, you don’t want those relationships to serve as models for your kids.